arangodb/arangodb/CONTRIBUTING.md

     cmake --build . --target frontend

 Note that as of 3.12 the frontend target is part of the default target.
-To avoid building the frontend and skip the CMake checks for yarn and node you can disable this using `-DSKIP_FRONTEND`.
+To avoid building the frontend and skip the CMake checks for yarn and node you can disable this using `-DUSE_FRONTEND=Off`.

 For Oskar you may use the following: